 Implied Indemnity: Available as implied contractual indemnity, also known as implied-in-fact indemnity, and as equitable implied indemnity, also known as implied-in-law indemnity or common-law indemnity.
 Schneider.
 A cause of action for equitable indemnity arises when two persons are liable for the same harm and one of them would be unjustly enriched by the other's discharge of the liability of both.
 Id.
 Liability is to be allocated in proportion to their comparative degrees of fault.
 Id.
 The claim may be asserted as a crossclaim or in a separate third-party proceeding.
 Id.
-A cause of action for implied contractual indemnity may arise if there is an independent legal relationship between the party seeking indemnity and the party from whom indemnity is sought, under which the indemnitor owes a duty either in contract or tort to the indemnitee apart from the joint duty they owe to the injured party.
-Id.
-An implied contract of indemnity is subject to an 8-year statute of limitations.
+A cause of action for implied contractual indemnity and the party from whom indemnity is sought, under which the indemnitor owes a duty either in contract or tort to the indemnity is subject to an 8-year statute of limitations.
 Wyo.
 Stat. § 1-3-105.